AnalyzePlatypus/AhavasChayaSite/copy/funding.md

 ## How funding works

-Upon approval, the parent(s) will be responsible for a percentage of the provider's fee.
+Upon approval, the parent or guardian will be responsible for a percentage of the provider's fee.
 This percentage will be determined upon approval of this application.

 Ahavas Chaya generally covers 75% of the cost.
 Ahavas Chaya does not pay the provider until the family has paid its pre-arranged share.